nasswcksn/nasswcksn/README.md

 ## 👨🏻‍💻 About Me

-💡  I am a student with a keen interest in data analysis, media, and digital information.<br>
-🎓  Currently pursuing a Bachelor of Applied Science (B.A.Sc.) in Applied Data Science.<br>
-🌱  I am passionate about learning and contributing to providing quality insights through effective data analysis.<br>
-✍️  In my free time, I actively hone my skills in Graphic Design and Creative Thinking.<br>
-💬  Feel free to reach out for further discussions or collaboration opportunities.<br>
-✉️  You can reach me by email at anaswicaksonoanas@gmail.com.
+I am a highly motivated student with a strong interest in data analysis, media, and digital information.
+Currently, I am pursuing a Bachelor of Applied Science (B.A.Sc.) in Applied Data Science at Politeknik Elektronika Negeri Surabaya (PENS).
+My passion lies in learning new things and contributing to meaningful projects by providing quality insights through effective data analysis.
+I enjoy exploring the intersection of technology and creativity, and in my free time, I actively develop my skills in graphic design and creative thinking.

+I am always eager to collaborate on projects that challenge me to grow and expand my knowledge, especially in the fields of data science, visualization, and digital media.
+I believe that continuous learning and sharing knowledge are key to personal and professional development.
+If you are interested in discussing ideas, working together, or simply connecting, feel free to reach out to me via email at anaswicaksonoanas@gmail.com.

 <p align="center">